French conquest of Morocco: Bombardment of Casablanca (1907) and Chaouia campaign (1907–1908)

 The French Compaganie Marocaine began works in May 1907 in the port of Casablanca.
-Neighbouring Shawiya tribesmen and Muslims from Casablanca attacked the European workmen, killing nine of them.
+Neighbouring Chaouia tribesmen and Muslims from Casablanca attacked the European workmen, killing nine of them.
+This rebellion by the tribes of the Chaouia is known as the Chaouia campaign and was the first time since the Battle of Isly that the French and Moroccans engaged with each other in the battlefield.
 The French opened a western front on 5 August 1907 with the Bombardment of Casablanca.
 3,000 French and 500 Spanish troops were landed.
 The dispatch of the Spanish troops was a formality intended to give to the intervention the character of a police operation in accordance with the joint Franco-Spanish mandate to police the town under the Act of Algeciras.
-While the Spanish troops took no part in fighting, the French forces under General Drude, and then under General d'Amade, during 1907 and 1908 proceeded to subjugate the Shawiya region around Casablanca.
+While the Spanish troops took no part in fighting, the French forces under General Drude, and then under General d'Amade, during 1907 and 1908 proceeded to subjugate the Chaouia region around Casablanca.

+The French landing in Chaouia led the Chaouia tribes to hold several assemblies with the political figure Abu Azzawi, a sharif from the Mzab playing a leading role.
+This led them to send a letter to Abd al-Hafid urging him to "restore Islam from the low estate into which it had fallen" sparking the beginning of the Hafidiya.